 Exercising remains an important component in diabetic management besides effective meal plan and medications.
 Exercising and correct Breathing are two of the most effective home remedies for Diabetes.

 - It keeps your heart healthy and strong.

 - Reduces bad cholesterol and maintains good cholesterol.

 - It increases effectiveness of insulin in insulin resistant individuals.

 - It reduces blood glucose levels – muscles use glucose without insulin when you are exercising.

-This is not an exhaustive research on Home remedies for Diabetes.
-We will keep on adding these home remedies as and when we can.
+This is not an exhaustive research on effective home remedies for diabetes.
+I will continue to add more home remedies as and when I can.

 All said and done, the best and most effect home remedy for diabetes, to me, is regular exercises (whatever the body allows), balanced diet and a healthy lifestyle.
 Please consult a related health care professional to know about diabetes and ways to manage and control it, effectively and naturally, wherever possible.